Registration

 INE numbers assigned prior to 2018 consist of eleven characters, combining numbers and 1 to 5 letters.

-Your student ID number (in addition to your name) serves as a personal identifier, particularly in cases where there are people with the same name.
+The student ID number serves as a personal identifier, particularly in cases where students share the same name.
 The student ID number assigned by the University of Montpellier cannot be used at another university, unlike the INE number, which is recognized nationwide.

 If you took the French baccalaureate or were enrolled in French higher education: you can find it on your baccalaureate transcript or on your higher education transcript.

-I don't have an INE.
+I don't have an INE number.
 What should I do?

 You should report this issue to the registration office immediately.

-I don’t know my address yet when school starts.
-What should I provide when I register?
+I don’t know my address yet for the start of the school year.
+What should I enter when I register?

 We recommend providing a permanent home address that will be valid in the fall.
 In this case, don’t forget to specify “c/o Mr./Mrs. …” if your name does not appear on the mailbox.
-You can then notify the registration office of your change of address at any time.
-The address you provide at the time of registration is particularly important because it is the one that will be used to contact you by mail, if necessary.
+You can later report any change of address to the registration office at any time.
+The address you provide at the time of registration is particularly important because it will be used to contact you by mail, if necessary.

 I will be changing my address during the academic year.
-Do I need to notify the university?
+Do I need to report this?

-Yes, you should notify the Registrar’s Office as soon as possible.
+Yes, you should report this to your registrar’s office as soon as possible.
 Your address is particularly important because it will be used to contact you by mail, if necessary.

 Students with disabilities